Fleur7/CarlBotTags/snippets/curly_brackets.md

 # Output curly bracktes without them becoming blocks
 This snippet can be used to output curly brackets ('{' and '}') without having them interpreted as a TagScript block.
-This can be used to put TagScript blocks inside triggers made by a tag, without the blocks already executing in the tag.
+It can be used to put TagScript blocks inside triggers made by a tag, without the blocks already executing in the tag.
 ```
 {=( ):{ }}
 {=(b):{ (1)}}